 Yes!
 After six years, we’ve found a way to do this that both honors the core mission and values of PSA and also provides a high-level astrological education to those outside of Portland.
 Before this offering, a large number of students would travel to Portland each month, but now with our Low-Residency cohort, we only require traveling to Portland twice during the program.

 Does 2nd-Year have a Low Residency/Distance Learning cohort?

 Not at this time.
-We do have a loose plan to review this sometime in the future.
+We do have a plan to review this in the near future.

 If I don’t live in Portland but still want to attend 2nd-Year that meets for 9 months, is this possible?

-In the past, we’ve had students who come each week from Olympia, Salem, Eugene and as far as Seattle.
+In the past, we’ve had students who come each week from Olympia, Salem, Eugene and as far as Seattle on a weekly basis.
 While this might depend on how much travel you can tolerate, we are happy to help you do this in whatever ways we can.
 These students are highly encouraged to make each class to keep their attendance record up, since an absence may be forced due to weather-related travel difficulties.